-This year, in addition to maintaining an aggressive predator-management policy, the DWR has launched a predator control program that provides incentives for members of the public to remove coyotes.
-Participants in this new program will receive $50 for each properly documented coyote that they kill in Utah.
-For details, see the rest of this page or download the fact sheet (170 KB PDF) and the map (382 KB PDF).
+The DWR has a predator-control program that provides incentives for members of the public to remove coyotes.
+Participants in this program will receive $50 for each properly documented coyote that they kill in Utah.
+For details, see the rest of this page and the map (382 KB PDF).

 To register and receive compensation for coyote removal, you must follow the program rules and guidelines.
 Specifically, you must: